1968 ABA playoffs: (1) New Orleans Buccaneers vs. (3) Denver Rockets

 This was the first playoff meeting between the Buccaneers and the Rockets.

 (2) Dallas Chaparrals vs. (4) Houston Mavericks

-Jerry Pettway missed a free throw attempt with ten seconds remaining as Dallas held on to win by one point.
+In the very first ever ABA playoff game, Jerry Pettway missed a free throw attempt with ten seconds remaining as Dallas held on to win by one point.

-Mavericks Player-coach Slater Martin got into a shoving match near the end of the game and the police were called, but strangely enough, a foul was not called on Martin as the Chaparrals inched closer to a series victory.
+Mavericks player-coach Slater Martin got into a shoving match near the end of the game and the police were called, but strangely enough, a foul was not called on Martin as the Chaparrals inched closer to a series victory.

 Dallas rode a dominant second quarter to a series victory.